Skip to content

 Congratulations to the Bernards Township Police Department: Source BT Police 2019

-The following research was originally compiled by June Kennedy when she was the Bernards Township Volunteer Historian.
+The following research was compiled initially by June Kennedy, the Bernards Township Volunteer Historian.
 Mr. Local History picked up the story almost 20 years later and began adding to the details.
 Below is a collaborative summary of our joint efforts.
-If you have any details to any of the images or content, we’d love to hear from you.
+If you have any details about any of the images or content, we’d love to hear from you.
 Click Here

 Bernards Township Police Department Patches